stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 To ensure that the template code is compatible with older versions of Terraform, it currently does not use validations on the tfvars.

-> The test in the unit template includes code to set the value of `track` to a random string with the prefix `tt`.
+> The test in the unit template includes code to set the value of the tfvar `track` to a random string with the prefix `tt`.
 If you use the `track` in resource names, this ensures that test copies of resources do not conflict with existing resources that were deployed with the same TF module.

 ### Shared Modules